gsoft-inc/sg-orbit/README.md

 If the website is not handled by the monorepo tooling how come it can consume the non-published packages of the monorepo?

-To make this work, a custom script [setup-website-yarn-links.js](https://github.com/gsoft-inc/sg-brand/tree/master/website/scripts) has been developed to automatically create symlinks between the website and the packages of the monorepo.
+To make this work, a [custom script](https://github.com/gsoft-inc/sg-brand/blob/master/website/scripts/setup-website-yarn-links.js) has been developed to automatically create symlinks between the website and the packages of the monorepo.

 ### Installation